 The products available from DWR of IMD which are availble in IMD website include PPI (Z), PPI (V), MAX(Z), VVP2, SR1 and PAC .
 In the IMD website these products are uploaded at 10 minutes interval when a cyclone comes within a coastal Radar range and could be used by member countries.

-Horly radar bulletin is issued by DWR stations in India during the cyclone period.
+Horly radar bulletin is issued by DWR stations at Gopalpur in association with VSCS Titli in India during the cyclone period.
 An example of the bulletin is given below: